croumegous/goodplace_backend/readme.md

 # Usage
-You can find documentation of api endpoints on `http://host:port/docs`
+You can find documentation of api endpoints in production here: https://api.goodplace.cyril-roumegous.com/docs